content-left-bg.png

 Environmental hazards Control measures

-Marine organisms not to be handled and contact with marine creatures to be avoided.
+Marine organisms are not to be handled and contact is to be avoided.

-Adhere to established practices regarding the use of insect repellent outlined in insect viruses and allergies.
+Adhere to established practices regarding the use of insect repellent outlined in insect viruses and allergies

 Environmental conditions